IowaDave/flash-at-firmware-to-esp-01/README.md

 * [AT-Command Reference](https://docs.espressif.com/projects/esp-at/en/latest/esp32/AT_Command_Set/Basic_AT_Commands.html)

 Exercise care with these references: almost certainly they best describe different, more modern hardware compared to my old, ESP-01 modules.
 Even so, I find them useful.

+The esptool reference explains other values that may be tried for flash mode, speed and size in the event that default values do not work as expected.
+I have not encountered any problem like this with my old ESP-01 modules.

+I elected to retain a local copy of that NONOS firmware repository as a safeguard against Espressif deciding to withdraw public access in the future.
+It is published under a form of open-source license, which I believe authorizes me to copy it.
+Readers will have to consult their own counsel regarding how the license applies to their individual situations.